vmware-tanzu/tanzu-cli/docs/full/README.md

-In this example, several command groups are shown, such as cluster, builder, package, etc Commands within a command group can be explored via `tanzu <command group>`, and invocable via the tanzu command, e.g.  `tanzu cluster create ....`
+In this example, several command groups are shown, such as cluster, builder, package, etc Commands within a command group can be explored via `tanzu <command group>`, and invocable via the tanzu commands part of the command group, e.g. `tanzu cluster create ....`

-The list of available command groups differs based on what Tanzu CLI plugins are installed on your machine, and on what endpoints the CLI is currently configured to connect to.
+The list of available command groups differs based on what Tanzu CLI plugins are installed on your machine, and on what endpoints/contexts the CLI is currently configured to connect to.

-While not always the case, commands falling with a single command group are typically delivered by a single plugin.
+While not always the case, commands falling within a single command group are typically delivered by a single plugin.

 ## Plugin